 – I’ve finally stopped running away from myself.
 Who else is there better to be?”

-When I was a child, my parents used to repeatedly tell me that I was “one in a million”.
+When I was a kid, my parents used to repeatedly tell me that I was “one in a million”.
 At the time, I hated it.
 It was a constant reminder that I was not like my friends, not better or worse, simply different.
-I would spend my Saturday evenings learning ballroom dancing with my grandfather; my free time, reading Victor Hugo’s masterpieces or figuring out ways to make the world a better place.
+I would spend my Saturday evenings learning ballroom dancing with my grandfather; my free time, collecting stones or figuring out ways to make the world a better place.

-Finding myself has been an intricate task.
-I have travelled North to South, East to West to figure out who I am.
-Along the way, I have developed a curiosity for different cultures, and have learnt to accept my own, through an internalised approach of tolerance, respect and compassion.
+I have traveled North to South, East to West in an attempt to understand better my own singularity.
+Along the way, I have developed a curiosity for different cultures, and have learnt to accept my own, through an internalized approach of tolerance, respect and compassion.

 I have allowed myself to step out of my comfort zone and question my own ideals.
 Along the way, I have become resilient and learnt to face challenges with a positive attitude.